SendiAp/Remaining/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## Why can't a bicycle stand on its own?
+It's two-tired.